Did you hear the news? Plastic sucks.

 Note: On the other hand, you could just cut out dairy from your diet too… I’ve done that for health reasons (dairy can be inflammatory for some people), and I loved how there was no need to buy things like sour cream, cottage cheese, yogurt, or other dairy products that normally come in a tub of plastic!

-I just switched from eating yogurt to having chia seed pudding- these chia seeds are a fantastic value!
-Still missed cheese, though.
+For example, I sometimes trade off eating yogurt for having chia seed pudding- these chia seeds are a fantastic value!

 Shower curtains are usually PVC or vinyl, and off-gas dangerous chemicals when they’re taken out of their package or heated by your shower.

 Why not use your time off to do some good?
-Joining a beach cleanup can be a great way to give back to the earth a little.
+Joining a beach cleanup can be a great way to give back to the earth that sustains you.
 The amount of plastic and trash you find might surprise you!

 Kids toys are one of those things that just tend to pile up and multiply.
 Why not downsize, pass on toys, and rethink what you buy in the future?